LoyolaChicagoBooks/introcs-csharp/rst/cmdline.rst

        rmdir hello

-Then, with Mono installed (and for Windows, with a Mono command window), the programs associated with Mono can be used:
+With Mono installed (and for Windows, with a Mono command window), the programs associated with Mono can be used:

 .. index:: command line; mcs